 Another thing to note about data backups is that one copy might not be enough.
 As an extra precaution, it makes sense to create multiple backup copies.
 If the original data and one of the backups fail, you will have another copy to use.

-Not Enough In-House Training
+4. Insufficient In-House Training

 A dedicated IT department is a must, but you should always address cybersecurity-related issues directly with the IT department.